Back to National Guide

 Perth-Specific Considerations

-Replacing dated cornice.
-Homes from the 1980s and 1990s in suburbs like Scarborough, Karrinyup, Morley, Dianella, and Willetton often have cove cornice that has yellowed, cracked at the mitres, or simply does not suit a modern renovation.
-Replacing with fresh cove cornice is straightforward and cost-effective.
-Alternatively, converting to square-set gives a contemporary look.
+Replacing dated cornice in 1980s and 1990s homes (Scarborough, Karrinyup, Morley, Dianella, Willetton, Bull Creek).
+These homes typically have 55mm or 75mm cove cornice that has yellowed, cracked at the mitres, or simply does not suit a modern renovation.
+Replacing with fresh Gyprock cove in the same profile is the most straightforward and cost-effective option.
+For homeowners wanting a more contemporary look, converting to square-set or upgrading to a decorative stepped profile like the Gyprock Canto gives the room a noticeable lift without specialist costs.

-Square-set in new builds.
-Perth's new builds, particularly in Alkimos, Yanchep, Piara Waters, and Byford, increasingly use square-set as the standard.
-Builders offer it as a premium upgrade over cove cornice.
-If square-set is your preference, it is worth getting it done during the build rather than converting later, because the framing alignment for square-set is easier to achieve during construction.
+Square-set in new builds (Alkimos, Yanchep, Piara Waters, Byford, Baldivis).
+Perth's new builds increasingly use square-set or shadowline as the standard ceiling finish.
+Builders typically offer it as a premium upgrade over cove cornice.
+Getting square-set during the build is more cost-effective than converting later, because the framing alignment needed for a clean right angle at the wall-ceiling junction is easier to achieve during construction.
+Converting from cove to square-set after the build means removing the cornice, repairing the junction, and applying a Level 5 finish, roughly doubling the cost compared to getting it done during construction.

-Perth has a smaller trade pool than eastern capitals, but cornice work is well within the skills of any competent plasterer.
-Lead times of one to two weeks are typical for standard cornice jobs.
+Perth has a smaller plastering trade pool than eastern capitals, so lead times of one to two weeks are typical for standard cornice jobs.
+For larger whole-house projects, allow three to four weeks for booking.

 Hiring a Licensed Plasterer in WA

-• Ask for examples of completed cornice installations, particularly mitre quality at corners
+• Examples of completed cornice installations, particularly mitre quality at internal and external corners

-• For square-set, confirm understanding of Level 5 finishing requirements
+• For square-set or shadowline, confirmed understanding of Level 5 finishing requirements under AS/NZS 2589

-• Get a written quote specifying the profile, number of rooms, and whether removal of old cornice is included
+• A written quote specifying the profile type and size, number of rooms, linear metres, and whether removal of old cornice is included

-• Ask for trade qualifications (Cert III in Plastering or equivalent)
+• Trade qualifications (Cert III in Wall and Ceiling Lining, or equivalent)

 Cornice work is a finishing trade.
-The quality is in the details, particularly the mitres and the smoothness of the joins.
-A good plasterer takes pride in these.
-A poor one rushes through and you see the result every time you look at the ceiling line.
+The quality is in the details: particularly the mitres and the smoothness of the joins.
+A good plasterer takes pride in clean, tight corners.

 How We Calculate

 Estimates are based on current plasterer rates in the Perth metropolitan area, adjusted for property age and typical cornice profiles in WA.
 All prices include GST.
-Figures cover standard residential cornice installation.
+Figures cover standard residential cornice installation including supply, fitting, and finishing to a paint-ready surface.
 Custom decorative profiles may exceed these ranges.

 Know what you need?